wangeric3/Denoiser/README.md

 Requires permissions Write to External Storage and Record Audio

+## Included models
+These are the models included in the app.
+Each one could work better or worse in different scenarios.
+* DDAE Stationary: DDAE trained on Chinese speech and stationary noise.
+This model works best on stationary noise such as pink noise and PC fans.
+* DDAE Non-Stationary: DDAE trained on Chinese speech and Non-stationary noise.
+This model works best on Non-stationary noise such as sirens or coughing.
+* DDAE All: DDAE trained on Chinese speech and both stationary and Non-stationary noise.
+* DDAE English: DDAE trained on English speech and random stationary and non-stationary noise.
+Catch-all for De-noising English Speech.

-## Freezing trained models
+## Adding your own models
-If you want to use your own model, follow these steps to change the app, otherwise you can skip this and use the default one.
+If you want to use your own model, follow these steps to change the app, otherwise you can skip this and use the default ones.
 To export pre-trained models into a format the application can use, you must "freeze" the model into a protobuf file.
 Do this by using the python script provided called "freeze.py".
 Make sure you have the save files from the Tensorflow Saver of your training session.
 At the bottom of freeze.py, configure the variable "model_dir" to the file path of your save files and the variable "output_nodes_names" into the output node of your model.
 For example, if you are using DDAE, the output node name would be "REG_Net/DNN/Add_4".
 Now you may run the script and a protobuf file will be generated in the location of "model_dir" called "frozen_model.pb".
 You may rename this to whatever you like.
-Next, place this protobuf file in the assets folder of the application located at app/src/main/assets.
-In order for the application to find it during runtime, edit the variable "modelName" at the top of MainActivity.java to whatever you named your frozen model.
+Next, place this protobuf file in the assets folder of the application located at app/src/main/assets/models/.
 The TensorflowInferenceInterface will now be able to find and use the frozen model.

 ## Application Operation
 ![Operation Image](Operation.png?raw=true "Operation")